Shedless Dogs For People With Canine Allergies

 •As a final resort for the dog lover who is suffering horrible allergies, wash your hands after every interaction with your pet.
 Normally this isn’t something that you’d need to do, but your hands will transfer dander to your face.
 If you’re forced to this exigency, washing your hands a little more often is a minor price to pay for the love and affection of a wonderful animal.

-View more of our helpful pages on Dog Breeds:
+View more of our help pages on Dog Breeds: